Why Sweating Is The Best Way To Get Rid Of Toxins

 3. Sweating can help eliminate heavy metals.

-The heavy metals arsenic, cadmium, lead and mercury are confirmed or suspected carcinogens and are toxic in all sorts of ways to your body.
-They are known to harm the heart, brain, kidney, and immunological systems.
+The heavy metals arsenic, cadmium, lead and mercury are suspected carcinogens and can be toxic in all sorts of ways to your body.
+They can have negative effects on the heart, brain, kidney, and immunological systems.
 Heavy metals are present in water, food, dental amalgams, cigarettes, and industrial emissions.

 Studies show sweat can concentrate arsenic up to 10 times more than blood, cadmium up to 25 times more than blood, lead up to 300 times more than blood, and mercury somewhat more than blood, leading to effective elimination.